bitnami/charts/bitnami/kafka/README.md

 - A second one for communications with clients within the K8s cluster.
 - (optional) a third listener for communications with clients outside the K8s cluster.
 Check [this section](#accessing-kafka-brokers-from-outside-the-cluster) for more information.

+When using an external domain, setting `listeners.overrideDomain` to `true` enforces the Kafka cluster to set all listeners in `advertisedListeners` to `podName.clusterDomain:port`.

 For more complex configurations, set the `listeners`, `advertisedListeners` and `listenerSecurityProtocolMap` parameters as needed.

 ### Enable security for Kafka and Zookeeper